What is the TCP/IP Model?

 Now that we know the principal job of each layer, let’s see how they work together to send and receive data across a TCP/IP network.

 This is a simplified view of how the network layers work cooperatively to generate frames.
-Higher layers pass information to bottom layers.
+Higher layers pass information to the bottom layers.
 Each layer adds information called a header to the data(or message) being passed to it.
 This header consists of information the layer needs to perform its job.

 The Application layer initiates a message.
 Mostly the specific application is a web browser requesting a webpage download.
 This message is then sent or forwarded to the Transport layer.